uzairusman012/uzairusman012/README.md

 ## About Me
 - Undergraduate student exploring core areas of software engineering.
-- Interested in programming fundamentals, algorithms, problem-solving, and database systems.
+- Learning programming fundamentals, algorithms, problem-solving, and database systems.
 - Learning Python, C++, and modern development practices.
 - Long-term aim: pursue advanced studies and research in Artificial Intelligence.
 - Using Git, GitHub, and VS Code for daily development.